AWS Security Hub vs Elastic Security comparison

 Find out what your peers are saying about AWS Security Hub vs. Elastic Security and other solutions.
 Updated: May 2024.

 AWS Security Hub is ranked 8th in Security Information and Event Management (SIEM) with 17 reviews while Elastic Security is ranked 5th in Security Information and Event Management (SIEM) with 59 reviews.
 AWS Security Hub is rated 7.6, while Elastic Security is rated 7.6.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of Elastic Security writes "A stable and scalable tool that provides visibility along with the consolidation of logs to its users".
-AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud and Google Chronicle Suite, whereas Elastic Security is most compared with Wazuh, Splunk Enterprise Security, IBM Security QRadar, Microsoft Defender for Endpoint and CrowdStrike Falcon.
+AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Google Chronicle Suite and Oracle Security Monitoring and Analytics Cloud Service, whereas Elastic Security is most compared with Wazuh, Splunk Enterprise Security, IBM Security QRadar, Microsoft Defender for Endpoint and CrowdStrike Falcon.
 See our AWS Security Hub vs. Elastic Security report.

 See our list of best Security Information and Event Management (SIEM) vendors and best Security Orchestration Automation and Response (SOAR) vendors.